 If you are concerned about losing too many of the benefits, look at how you are cooking the beets.

 Beets will lose the most nutrients when cooked at high temperatures or boiled in water.
-You can practically see the nutrients leave the beet as the water turns to a pinkish-red.
+You can practically see the nutrients leave the beet as the water turns pinkish-red.
 Instead, try roasting or sauteing your beets to help retain more of the nutrients.

 However, if you’re totally against eating raw or even cooked beets, you can use beetroot powder instead and still reap all the amazing nutritional benefits.
 At the end of the day, the main goal should be consuming the vegetable in the first place regardless of what form it comes in.